SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 Seasons
 ~~~~~~~~~~~

-Tabe 2: The effect of seasonality on tidal ellipse parameters
+Table 2: The effect of seasonality on tidal ellipse parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 +-------------+------------+-----------+-------------+-------------+-----------+-------------+